smkoberg/auto-demote/README.md

 # auto-demote
 Overlay top story from '/r/twosentencehorror' on top image from '/r/abandonedporn'

-Take the top story from the twosentencehorror subredding and overlay the text on the top image from the abandonedporn subreddit.
+Take the top story from the twosentencehorror subreddit and overlay the text on the top image from the abandonedporn subreddit.

-This to take into account:
+Things to take into account:
   You need your own credentials for both praw and imgur.
   File output location needs to be supplied
   Font file is not included and the path may need to be updated